romanjoffee/sagecreator/README.rst

 .. image:: https://s3.amazonaws.com/evoneutron/github/sagecreator/provision1080.gif

 | **Important**:
+| The tool does provide guarantee that the cluster with specified configuration will be provisioned.
-| The tool provides no guarantee that the instance(s) will be provisioned at specified **Spot instance price**.
+| The tool, however, provides no guarantee that the instance(s) will be provisioned at specified **Spot instance price**.
-| If specified Spot instance price is lower than current AWS spot instance price then **on-demand** instance(s) will be provisioned.
+| If specified price is lower than the current AWS spot instance price then **On-demand** instance(s) will be provisioned instead.
 | Thus, it is up to the user to ensure that specified price is high enough for the request to be fulfilled.
-| The tool does provide guarantee that the cluster with specified configuration will be provisioned and thus it has to fall back to **on-demand** instances if it can't provision spot instances.

 ---------

-| Show path of the cluster configuration file.
+| Display path of the cluster configuration file.
 | Though not necessary it is possible to manually edit that file with customizations prior to running **provision** step.

 .. code-block:: text